digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 basicnp-8hx1a   NotReady   <none>   144m   v1.21.2
 ```

-After a while the node should vanish which is the expected behavior:
+After the `DELAY_NODE_CREATION` time interval expired, the node should vanish which is the expected behavior:

 ```
 NAME            STATUS   ROLES    AGE   VERSION